-Jamaica had an estimated labor force of 1.3 million as of September 2013, of which 14.9% were unemployed.
+Jamaica had an estimated labor force of 1.26 million as of July 2012, of which 12.8% were unemployed.
 Since 1999 there has been a steady increase in the numbers of people trained in information technology, particularly geared for work in call centers.
 Jamaican university graduates routinely migrate to North America and the United Kingdom, leading to a shortage of highly educated and experienced labor in Jamaica.
-According to a World Bank study, it is estimated that up to 80% of college graduates emigrate from Jamaica, although this does not take into account the number of Jamaicans who subsequently return home.
+According to a World Bank study, it is estimated that 80% of college graduates emigrate from Jamaica.

-Jamaica has an active and strong trade union movement with membership equal to an estimated 20 percent of the labor force, although the movement has weakened in recent years.
+Jamaica has an active and strong trade union movement with membership equal to an estimated 20 percent of the labor force, although the movement is considerably weaker now than historically has been the case.
 Labor relations have traditionally been adversarial due to the level of distrust between workers and management.
 However, both parties have attempted to enhance the relationship between them by enacting a program for the management of labor cooperation (PROMALCO).

 Jamaica has a number of labor friendly laws including the Employment (Termination and Redundancy Payments) Act, 1974 (as amended) (ETRPA).
-Under the Act, subject to some exclusions, employees with not less than two years of continuous employment who are dismissed on the grounds of "redundancy" are entitled to redundancy payment.
-As a general rule, workers with up to ten years of continuous employment are entitled to two weeks payment for every year as well the requisite notice pay, while workers with over ten years continuous employment are entitled to three weeks payment plus notice pay (notice pay is the period in which the employee must give notice to their employer before leaving their position except in certain cases such as firing for cause).
+Under the Act, subject to some exclusions, employees with not less than two years continuous employment, who are dismissed on the grounds of "redundancy" are entitled to redundancy payment.
+As a general rule, workers with up to ten years continuous employment are entitled to two weeks payment for every year as well the requisite notice pay, while workers with over ten years continuous employment are entitled to three weeks payment plus notice pay (notice pay is the period in which the employee must give notice to their employer before leaving their position except in certain cases such as firing for cause).
 There are no unemployment benefits in Jamaica.